iButcat/Full-Stack-Django-React-Blog-Template/frontend/README.md

 ## Install node_modules

-In the project directory, you can run
+In the project directory, you can run:

 ### `yarn install`